f-alonso-vendrell/f-alonso-vendrell.github.io/black-hole-lab/README.md

   * Has an internal clock
   * Can send light of any frecuency from any place(s) of its spherical surface
   * Can send coded information with the light emitted: position of the spherical surface and internal clock value
+  * Can be programmed to move and send light and information
 * You:
+  * Are inside a ship with same matter-antimatter motors as the probe
+  * Your own clock
+  * Have a set of camera sensors that can dectect light of any frequency, record the direction and decode the information the probe has sent

 ## Constrains

+* Finite: Even spending very large ammounts of energy and time experimentes must have finite ammounts.
+This is also applicable to stress and tidal forces suffered by the probe or you, that means... never reaching the black hole singularity :(
+*

 ## Experiment Structure